razmi0/raz-cli-tools/README.md

 ### Actions

 - `add` : Add a component, hook, icon, or tailwind config to your project.
-- `list` : List all available components, hooks, icons, or tailwind configs.
+- `list` : List all available elements and configs.
 - `init` : Initialize the project with the necessary folders and files.

 ### Types and Names